SpyglassMC/Spyglass/README.md

 If you're using VS Code to develop SPYGlass:

+- Install the recommended [ESLint extension][eslint-extension].
+Make a copy of `.vscode/settings.template.json` and rename it to `.vscode/settings.json`.
+  Now your VS Code should automatically fix all linting errors every time you save the file.
 - Press F5 to run the VS Code extension in development environment.
-- Install the recommended [ESLint extension][eslint-extension].
-Many linting errors can be fixed automatically when you save the file.
+VS Code will automatically compile all packages and build the extension file in watch mode.

 Please refrain from using `mocha --watch`, as it might interface with and break the snapshot testing.